Bait (1950 film): Plot

-A gang of four jewel thieves, led by Diana Napier, steal two highly valuable diamonds out of a set of earrings.
+A team of four jewellery thieves, headed by Diana Napier, make off with two exceptionally valuable diamonds taken from a pair of earrings.
 Napier sells them to a dishonest businessman at his country estate, but the gang plans to return later and steal them back.
 However, Goddard's long-lost half-brother suddenly returns to the estate accompanied by his new fiancée.
 Bentley wants to claim his half of the inheritance, but soon discovers that his half-brother has squandered the family fortune and is now engaged in buying and selling stolen gems.
 He confronts Goddard, who panics, and hits Bentley over the head with a poker.
 As he is about to strike a death blow, a shot rings out and Goddard falls dead.
 The police arrest Bentley for the murder but soon have to release him for lack of evidence.
 Meanwhile, Goddard's fiancée tries to find the real killer by playing up to one of the members of the gang, who happens to be an old boyfriend of hers.